Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 exit the script if it doesn’t.
 We can do this using the

-command.
-The exit
+exit command.
+The exit command exits the

 script and returns a status code.
 By convention, a status code of 0